parallaxinc/cyberbot/firmware/readme.md

       `propeller-load.exe -e firmware_release.binary`

-    * In Liinux or OS X, it will look something like this:
+    * In Linux or OS X, it will look something like this:

       `./propeller-load -e firmware_release.binary`